It's summer time here in Cedar Key Florida and hot out on the water fishing.

-miles of open water.
-It's a great thing.
-Call me up at 352-221-5463 and we'll pick a good weather day and cruise out
+as they school in from the deeper Gulf of Mexico.
+Call me at 352-221-5463 and we'll pick a good day and take your crew out

 On another day we caught 12 trout and 1 bluefish